-Council's Community Strategic Plan (CSP) has a directive to strengthen and protect the environment, and we are working hard to create a city that has sustainability and resilience at its core.
-In our survey to develop this LSPS, the most repeated words when asked to describe Liverpool in the future were: clean, green, safe, sustainable and vibrant.
+Council's CSP has a directive to strengthen and protect the environment, and we are working hard to create a city that has sustainability and resilience at its core.
+In our survey for this draft LSPS, the most repeated words when asked to describe Liverpool in the future were: clean, green, safe, sustainable and vibrant.

 Liverpool faces a number of challenges on its journey to meet this vision.
 Western Sydney faces more extreme heat events than in the east, due to both geography and the urban heat island (UHI) effect.
 The UHI effect is expected to increase in Sydney as urban development continues and temperatures increase with climate change.
-Areas along the Georges and Nepean rivers, and many creeks, face significant flood risk.
-There is also significant amounts of land subject to bushfire hazard.